 We are still a family firm run by direct descendants of the founder.

 We offer expert advice from our vast knowledge.
 We can help with planning a rose garden to simply helping you select the correct rose for a particular spot.
 Guidance on preparation and aftercare.
 In fact all you need to know.

 Breeding of roses no longer forms part of our business, but we pride ourselves in seeking out the best of the new varieties coming onto the market.
 We also drop varieties from our list which we find to be problematic.
 For many years we were responsible for the introduction to the U.K. of new varieties from Poulsen of Denmark who have achieved some wonderful roses.
 These include a selection of modern shrub roses under the heading of Renaissance.
 These are similar to the David Austin English Roses, but which in our opinion have stronger growth and as such are less likely to droop their beautiful cupped blooms.
 Most have exceptional fragrance.
 We also introduced for them Courtyard Climbers which are ideal where space is limited and for obelisks, small arches etc., as are the Patio Climbers bred by English Breeder Chris Warner.
 We no longer have any direct responsibility for introducing new roses from any particular Breeder, so we can take the pick of the best from all Breeders.

 We are members of the British Association of Rose Breeders, National Farmers Union and our local Branch of Chamber of Commerce.

-You can visit our rose field according to season.
-Buy direct from our office/sales area or by Mail Order.
+You can buy direct from our office/sales area or by Mail Order.

 With a vast history for any family firm of over 250 years of experience and expertise we could write a book, but we give here just a sketch of our History and what we offer today…